luisppb16/db-seed-plugin/README.md

 - Interactive selection of UUIDs in PKs through a UI dialog.
 - Automatic opening of the generated SQL in the IntelliJ editor.
 - Standalone visual schema designer to prototype tables and generate creation SQL.
+- **Improved Password Input**: The database configuration dialog now features a "show password" toggle (eye icon) directly within the password field, allowing users to easily reveal or hide the entered password.
+This provides a more intuitive and secure user experience.
+- **Batch Query Execution**: Optimized SQL script generation to execute queries in batches, significantly improving performance for large datasets.
+- **Configuration Window**: Introduced a dedicated configuration window within the IDE, allowing users to easily customize default settings and generation parameters.

 ---